 Sculpturing, music, dance, stitching, archery, pottery, along with numerous others constituted the life skills of the ancient times, which were taught.

 The students used to live with their Guru and helped them in his household chores which them to learn the basic skills of the household like mobbing and cleaning.

 This majorly contributed to their character development making them independent.
 Today, life skills are given limited importance and should be encouraged.
 After all, students should be allowed to learn from life and for life!

 Also Read:The Special One: A Short Story

 9. Connecting With Religion And Spirituality

 What these two can teach, nothing else can!
-On one hand, where understanding religion helps us to walk on the way of righteousness in order to live a life of dignity.
+On one hand, where understanding religion helps us to walk in the way of righteousness in order to live a life of dignity.

 So, in order to make the younger generation wiser and righteous, incorporating such texts in the curriculum is important.
-As an unrighteous mind leads to massive destruction.
+An unrighteous mind leads to massive destruction.

 10. Personal Attention